charlesrocabert/Evo2Sim/README.md

 </p>

 <p align="justify">
 The software is equipped with the whole tool case of experimental setups, competition assays, phylogenetic analysis.
-Simulations can be analyzed thanks to the HTML viewer, tracking and displaying on the fly every simulation events, from the phylogeny to ecological interactions.
+Simulations can be analyzed thanks to the HTML viewer, tracking and displaying on the fly every simulation events, from the phylogeny to ecological interactions (see an example <a href="https://charlesrocabert.github.io/doc/evo2sim_simulation_example/viewer/viewer.html">here</a>).
 </p>

 <p align="justify">